Ch. 1: Poppy

 “A meeting is scheduled for next week to sign contracts.
 It’s happening, Pop.
 It’s really happening.”

 Rhys started a band with his twin brother Taylor and their best friends Kyle and Ian when they were thirteen.
 They’ve been hustling for four years to get their names out there.
 Rhys has poured blood, sweat, and tears into Wilde Knights.
 I’ve been on this journey with them from the beginning.
-A song of theirs went viral online a few months ago, and they have begun to talk to record labels, but none of them have given them the opportunity to become more than a band with an online following -- until now.
+A song of theirs went viral online a few months ago, and they have begun to talk to record labels, but none of them have allowed them to become more than a band with an online following -- until now.

 I throw my arms around his neck and attack him with a searing kiss.
 His arms encircle my waist like a boa constrictor.
 It still doesn’t feel close enough.
 I intensify the kiss by tangling my fingers in his long strands and arching into him.
 He backs me onto the nearest counter.
 We part long enough to strip each other out of our shirts.